 Yes.
 Most* businesses can meet the essential health benefits requirement for pediatric dental without going through health insurance marketplaces.
-To help the employees of our small-business customers comply with ACA, MetLife will be adding pediatric dental benefits to many of MetLife's dental benefit plans for employers with fewer than 50 employees (or fewer than 100 employees in some states)* effective January 1, 2014.
-This means that you will be able to continue offering dental benefits like you do today.
+To help the employees of our small-business customers comply with the ACA, MetLife added pediatric dental benefits to many of MetLife's dental benefit plans for employers with fewer than 50 employees (or fewer than 100 employees in some states)*.
+This means that you will be able to continue offering dental benefits like you have always done.
 There is no need to bundle your dental benefits with your medical coverage.
-In fact, maintaining your dental benefit as a fully-insured stand-alone plan may eliminate many of the complicated ACA regulations.
+In fact, maintaining your dental benefit as a fully-insured stand-alone plan may avoid many of the complicated ACA regulations.

 *Not available in all states

-The pediatric EHB varies by state.
+The cost for pediatric dental benefits varies by state.
 The cost for this benefit will be applied during standard renewal.
 Please contact your Broker, Consultant or MetLife Account Representative for more details.

-Also known as Exchanges, these marketplaces will allow small businesses to compare costs and different types of features for products sold on the exchange.
-However, MetLife believes that it will be possible for your business to meet the essential health benefits requirement for pediatric dental without going through health insurance marketplaces.
-Starting in 2014, small businesses will have access to health and dental benefits through public marketplaces.
+Also known as Exchanges, these marketplaces allow small businesses to compare costs and different types of features for products sold on the exchange.
+However, MetLife believes it will be possible for your business to meet the essential health benefits requirement for pediatric dental without going through health insurance marketplaces.

 Depending on qualifications, such as number of employees and average income, your business may qualify for a small business tax credit.
 Employers are encouraged to go through the steps in the IRS Small Business Healthcare Tax Credit Worksheet to see if they are eligible for a credit.